menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 teamLab is a consortium of artists, programmers, engineers, CG animators, mathematicians, architects and graphic designers.
 They pool their talents to create interactive works of magic straddling the line between the beautiful, the captivating, and the technology needed to create it.

-I visited in February 2023, and these are my best tips for getting the most out of it:
+These are my best tips for getting the most out of it:

 Buy Tickets Ahead of Time